 If you have a PhD or equivalent, or you’re about to finish one, you can apply for our postdoctoral research funding in biomedical science, population health or humanities and social science.
-You don't need a PhD to apply for a Training Fellowship in Public Health and Tropical Medicine.
+You don't need a PhD to apply for an International Training Fellowship.

 During this stage in your research career, you’ll be guided by more experienced researchers while you: